 You can use it to improve your outdoor home décor by positioning it on your porch, backyard or your patio, or your garden.
 It has a bronze finish and lattice design that make it a beautiful piece of craftsmanship.

 If you measure your night-time outdoor quality time according to how long the fire lasts, you are in for a treat.
 Since the bowl is extra wide and deep, you can pack in more wood than you normally do.

 As a result, you can keep the fire going for a bit longer, and enjoy more quality time and warmth with family.

-You can count on it to give you long-term service.
-With its steel construction design, the fire pit is durable and robust.
+You can count on it to give you a long-term service.
+With its steel construction design, the patio fire pit is durable and robust.